 4. always: (adverb) Every time or at all times.

-5. another: (adjective) A different one.
+5. another: (adjective) One more or a different one.

 6. apostle: (noun) One of the special followers Jesus chose to send out with a message.